Cozy Peach Kitchen

 • Peanut butter: I recommend using creamy peanut butter.
 Natural peanut butter makes a thinner sauce, so you will likely need less water to thin the sauce.

 • Edamame is my go-to easy plant-based protein.
-However, harissa tofu or sesame tofu go so well with peanut noodles.
+However, harissa tofu or sesame tofu go so well with spicy peanut noodles.

-I like this sauce so much that I gave it its own peanut sauce page with more tips and tricks.
+Author's note: I like this sauce so much that I gave it its own peanut sauce page with more tips and tricks.

 Peanut sauce in a glass liquid measuring cup.

-The peanut sauce is made by mixing together the creamy peanut butter, soy sauce, sriracha, garlic chili sauce, and rice vinegar.
+Make the sauce: The peanut sauce is made by mixing together the creamy peanut butter, soy sauce, sriracha, garlic chili sauce, and rice vinegar.

-Add just one tablespoon of water (or vegetable broth) at a time, whisking until the sauce is smooth.
+Adjust the consistency: Add just one tablespoon of water (or vegetable broth) at a time, whisking until the sauce is smooth.
 It should be thin enough that it is pourable.
 It may look a little too thin at first, but it thickens up when tossed with the rice noodles.

 Peanut noodles in a black sauce pot.

-Cook the rice noodles according to package instructions.
+Assemble the stir fry: Cook the rice noodles according to package instructions.
 They should be cooked through but still have a bite to them.
 Toss the cooked noodles with the spicy peanut sauce.

-Expert tips
+Cassidy's tips

 Close up of peanut noodles in a white bowl.